nandoflorestan/keepluggable/docs/getting-started.rst

   is the basic action that fills in basic metadata such as MD5, file name, file size etc. and stores the file in the aforementioned backends.
 - `ImageAction <http://github.com/nandoflorestan/keepluggable/blob/master/keepluggable/image_actions.py>`_
   is a workflow class that does everything that BaseFilesAction does, but has additional features for image files.
+You must install Pillow to use this.

 Understanding the configuration